Supported by Denman Prospect

 There’s a whole world of options when it comes to bricks and blocks now so it pays to do your research.
 Personally, I love how the Onyx house in Denman Prospect used a column of dark grey Besser blocks, proving you don’t have to pick the most expensive brick to get the best outcome.

 7. Reclaimed timber

-A material that isn’t used enough, also because it’s difficult to source, is reclaimed timber.
+An external building material that isn’t used enough, also because it’s difficult to source, is reclaimed timber.
 But even the smallest amount can add warmth to your home.

 At the Krown Homes display house, a single recycled timber pole was used at the entry as a support beam.
 Its beautifully aged profile tells a story and each piece of reclaimed timber is unique.

 Whether it’s used as a column or as wall cladding, explore the options for reclaimed timber in your area.
 You might just find it’s the missing piece of the puzzle to achieve the house design you’ve been dreaming of.

 As a dramatic wall feature at the entry or simply wrapped around garden beds, stone is a much-loved cladding option that’s available in a range of colours from sandstone to black slate.

 Smooth profile or rough-cut, stone adds wow factor but is also practical and cost effective.
 Stone requires little maintenance and has a natural resilience, particularly darker colours.